Last Updated on by

 We rode the bus to Piste for what felt like forever, and reached the entrance to Chichen Itza around mid day, just as the sun was getting into full force.

-Why use public transport to visit Chichen Itza
+Public transport to Chichen Itza

 We chose to take public transport to the Mayan Ruins of Chichen Itza from Merida for a number of reasons.